Welcome to Bean To Cup Coffee Machines, the home of the coffee maker review for the new home hot drinks brewer or coffee connoisseur alike.

 Let’s be clear, if you can afford this one, we believe it’s better than the ESAM4200 in the number one spot, and for that reason, if they were equally priced, this would be in the top spot instead.
 In fact, this is the Delonghi machine we like the best, if you take price out of the equation altogether.

-So, for 2017, we’ve listened to feedback and more importantly the buying public, and it’s overtaken the Dual Boiler to complete the top five, because in isolation, it does boast some unusual features which can make a really unique and impressive cup of coffee.
+So, for 2024, we’ve listened to feedback and more importantly the buying public, and it’s overtaken the Dual Boiler to make the top five, because in isolation, it does boast some unusual features which can make a really unique and impressive cup of coffee.
 You can read our full review and decide for yourself about the Barista Express here.

-Number 6: Melitta E953-101 Caffeo Solo and Milk Fully Automatic Coffee Maker with Milk Steamer
+Melitta Caffeo Solo and Milk Fully Automatic Coffee Maker with Milk Steamer

 It’s cheaper than the number two ranking Caffeo Barista TS, so you’ve probably guessed that it falls a little short of its big brother in the performance stakes.
 It still makes a great cup of coffee and is versatile enough to provide a wide range of coffee types, but just has that feeling of not quite hitting the mark in the same way as the more expensive Melitta.

-Of course, making it to number six is nothing to be sneezed at, as it’s a very solid contender!
+Of course, making it to number five is nothing to be sneezed at, as it’s a very solid contender!